rlespinasse/romainlespinasse.dev/content/posts/antora-en.md

 > Thanks to [Aurélien Allienne](https://twitter.com/sn0rks), [Antoine Méausoone](https://twitter.com/AMeausoone), [Tanguy Baudrin](https://twitter.com/TanguyBAUDRIN), and [Tony Proum](https://twitter.com/chezTone) for reviewing the article.
 > Thanks to [Aurélien Allienne](https://twitter.com/sn0rks), [Guillaume Mantopoulos](http://twitter.com/MrGuiMan) for the review of the translation from french to english of this article .

+This post have been published first on [Codeshake by SFEIR](https://medium.com/codeshake/replace-your-wiki-with-a-documentation-site-4f0da329fe92).